ahmadidrisyakubu/deepfake-image-detector/PROJECT_SUMMARY.md

 9. ✅ **Timm Dependency**: Added `timm` library to support the SigLIP vision architecture
 10. ✅ **Memory Optimization**: Reduced Gunicorn workers to 1 to stay within Railway's RAM limits
 11. ✅ **Lite Model**: Switched to `prithivMLmods/Deep-Fake-Detector-Model` (MobileNet-based) to fit in 512MB RAM
+12. ✅ **Logo Fix**: Replaced missing logo file with a fallback FontAwesome icon to prevent 404 errors

 See `OPTIMIZATION_NOTES.md` for detailed technical explanation.